-When an Order to Show Cause has been signed, the original shall be filed immediately in the office of the Court Clerk and service shall be effected by a certified copy, for which no charge shall be made.
+When an Order to Show Cause has been signed, the original shall be filed immediately in the Clerk's Office and service shall be effected by a certified copy, for which no charge shall be made.

 Rule 3.49.
 Continuances